 How to Design a High‑Impact Referral Program on a Budget

 Designing a referral program that works well doesn’t necessarily require huge budgets.
-Here are principles and tactics to keep costs low but impact high.
+Here are principles and tactics to keep costs low while maintaining high impact.

 1. Set Clear Goals & Metrics